MichaelClautice/NetNinja_Lesson_02/README.md

 • Run a file through NodeJS locally on MacBook.

-• To run a file through NodeJS, navigate to the file's directory in the command line, then type 'node filename'.
+• To run a file through NodeJS, navigate to the file's directory in the command line, then type 'node <file>'.

 =======